andreas/irmin-tutorial/src/Contents.md

             if Irmin.Type.equal C.t a b then
                 Irmin.Merge.ok (a, timestamp_a)
             else
-                Irmin.Merge.conflict "Conflicting entries have the same timestamp but different values"
+                let msg = "Conflicting entries have the same timestamp but different values" in Irmin.Merge.conflict "%s" msg
         | 1 -> Irmin.Merge.ok (a, timestamp_a)
         | _ -> Irmin.Merge.ok (b, timestamp_b)
     let merge = Irmin.Merge.(option (v t merge))